An elementary approach to rigorous approximation of invariant measures: Implementing the algorithm

 \subsection{Computing the $L^\infty$ approximation}

-As explained in section \ref{sec:higher2} we compute the matrix of the operator $\tilde{L}_k$ linearizing the dynamic in correspondence of the nodes $a_0,\ldots,a_n$ of the discretization.
+As explained in section \ref{sec:higher2} we compute an approximation $\tilde{Q}_k$ to the matrix $Q_k$ associated to the operator $\tilde{L}_k$ linearizing the dynamics in correspondence of the nodes $a_0,\ldots,a_n$ of the discretization.
 This permits us to express $\tilde{L}_k\phi_i$ in closed form and compute explicit formulas for the coefficients (finding the primitives).
 Using the iRRAM library (\cite{Mu}) we computed these coefficients so that all the digits represented in the \texttt{double} type are rigorously checked.
-Therefore, the error in the computation of the matrix $\Pi$ in the higher regularity case is due to the truncation involved in the markovization process:
+Therefore, the error in the computation of the matrix $\tilde{Q}_k$ in the higher regularity case is due to the truncation involved in the markovization process: